HMS Vulture (1776)

 HMS Vulture was a 14 to 16-gun ship sloop of the Swan class, launched for the Royal Navy on 18 March 1776.
 She served during both the American Revolutionary War and the French Revolutionary War, before the Navy sold her in 1802.
-Vulture is perhaps best known for being the warship to which Benedict Arnold fled on the Hudson River in 1780 after unsuccessfully trying to betray the Continental Army's fortress at West Point, New York to the British.
+Vulture is perhaps best known for being the warship to which Benedict Arnold fled on the Hudson River in 1780 after unsuccessfully trying to surrender the Continental Army fort at West Point, New York to the British.

 Career

 Vulture was commissioned in April 1776 under Commander James Featios.
 She then sailed for North America on 9 September.

+In May 1777, she captured Hannah in the Bay of Fundy.
+On 16 October 1777 she captured Polly in the River St. Johns.

 On 5 May 1779, Vulture and Hope shared in the proceeds of the capture of General Gates.
 General Gates was a Massachusetts privateer brig or schooner of eight guns and 40 men, under the command of Captain William Carleton.
 Hope took General Gates into Halifax where she was condemned and sold.

 On 29 May 1779, Vulture was part of Admiral George Collier's small flotilla that sailed up the Hudson River and captured Stony Point, two months later the site of the American victory in the Battle of Stony Point.
 After dark, Collier sent Vulture and the galley Cornwallis further up the river past Fort Lafayette to prevent the Americans from escaping by water, in which task the British were successful.

 Vulture shared with Iris, Galatea, and Delight in the proceeds from the capture on 21 April 1780 of the American privateer General Reed.
 Vulture's captain at the time was Andrew Sutherland.
 General Reed was a Philadelphia brig armed with 16 guns, with a crew of 120 men under the command of Samuel Davidson.